- Spring 2017

 How Old do I Have to be to Play?

-If you can read this and you're not 19 or older as of July 31st of this year or a four year old reading prodigy, then you can play.
+If you can read this and you're not older than 19 as of December 31st of next year or a four year old reading prodigy, then you can play.

 Will I Have Fun?